syncfusion/ej2-vue-docs/src/maps/maps/user-interactions.md

 ## Selection

-Each shape in the Map can be selected and deselected during interaction with the shapes.
+Each shape in the Maps can be selected and deselected during interaction with the shapes.
+Selection is enabled by setting the [`enable`](../api/maps/selectionSettingsModel/#enable) property of [`selectionSettings`](../api/maps/selectionSettingsModel) to **true**.

+The following properties are available to customize the selection of Map elements such as shapes, bubbles, markers and legends.

+* [`border`](../api/maps/selectionSettingsModel/#border) - To customize the color, width and opacity of the border of which element is selected in Maps.
+* [`fill`](../api/maps/selectionSettingsModel/#fill) - Applies the color for the element that is selected.
+* [`opacity`](../api/maps/selectionSettingsModel/#opacity) - To customize the transparency for the element that is selected.
+* [`enableMultiSelect`](../api/maps/selectionSettingsModel/#enablemultiselect) - To enable or disable the selection for multiple shapes or markers or bubbles in the Maps.

-By tapping on the specific legend, the map items which are bounded to the selected legend is also selected and vice versa.
+By tapping on the specific legend, the shapes which are bounded to the selected legend is also selected and vice versa.

-The layer `selectionSettings.fill` property is used to change the selected layer shape color.
-The `selectionSettings.border.color` and `selectionSettings.border.width` properties are used to customize the selected shape border.

-You can select the shape by tapping the shape.
-The Single selection is enabled by the `selectionSettings.enable` property of shape layer.
-When `selectionSettings.enable` is set to false, the shapes cannot be selected.

-Refer the [`API`](../api/maps/selectionSettingsModel/) and code snippet for Selection.

-**Note:** Selection is separate module, need to inject to work on Selection.

 {% tab template= "maps/getting-started", isDefaultActive=true %}